connect-the-panda/academic-plus-beyond/src/content/blog/flow-state-productivity.md

 * Your inner critic takes a coffee break.
 The part of your brain responsible for self-consciousness and overthinking (the prefrontal cortex) temporarily powers down.
 This is why you stop judging yourself and just *do*.
 * The work itself becomes the reward.
 The activity feels so good that you're motivated by the sheer enjoyment of it, not just the end result.

 Behind the scenes, your brain is releasing a powerhouse cocktail of performance-enhancing neurochemicals like dopamine and endorphins.
-This isn't just a feeling; it's your brain operating at its absolute peak.
+This all-around vibe is your brain operating at its absolute peak.

 ### The Recipe for Flow: The 'Goldilocks' Rule